0xforkitall/personal-website/_posts/my-first-blog-post-exploring-web-development-crypto-personal-journey.md

 ---
 id: '0'
 slug: 'my-first-blog-post-exploring-web-development-crypto-personal-journey'
-title: >
-    My First Blog Post: Who, What, Why and Next Steps
+title: 'My First Blog Post: Who, What, Why and Next Steps'
-description: >
-    Check my first blog post where I introduce myself, share my experiences as a Software Engineer in the crypto space and discuss my future plans for this website and blog.
+description: 'Check my first blog post where I introduce myself, share my experiences as a Software Engineer in the crypto space and discuss my future plans for this website and blog.'
 image: '/assets/blog/posts/my-first-blog-post-exploring-web-development-crypto-personal-journey/cover.jpg'
 author:
     id: '0'